umarhassan-mitodl/11.422-fall-2006/content/pages/readings.md

 Briffault, Richard.
 "A Government for Our Time?
 Business Improvement Districts and Urban Governance." *Columbia Law Review* 99, no. 2 (1999): 365-477.

 Mitchell, Jerry.
 "Business Improvement Districts and Innovative Service Delivery."
-New York, NY: The PricewaterhouseCoopers Endowment for the Business of Government, 1999. ([PDF](https://www.businessofgovernment.org/sites/default/files/Mitchell.pdf))
+New York, NY: The PricewaterhouseCoopers Endowment for the Business of Government, 1999. ({{% resource_link "34a35fea-348d-4501-9ad5-81a3e82926a9" "PDF" %}})

 ———.
 "Business Improvement Districts and the 'New' Revitalization of Downtown." *Economic Development Quarterly* 15 (2001): 115-123.